Mamata stresses on need for inclusive growth | Business

 According to her, nearly 2.10 lakh IT professionals are working in the state and the proposed Silicon Valley hub in New Town, which has an investment outlay of Rs 3,000 crore and will provide jobs to 9,000 more people.
 Expansion of the functioning of IT companies like Wipro and TCS will add to the number of jobs, while 3,000 professionals will find employment opportunity at ITC Infotech whose project in New Town is almost complete.

+"Reliance has taken land, while TCS will set up a new campus as many new investments are coming.
+So far 20 fresh proposals have been cleared there", she added.
+The initial allotment of 100 acres is full, another 100 acres are being given for the hub, she added.

+TCS, which currently employs 44,000 professionals, will raise their hiring to 61,000 which will make it the largest in the country, she said.
+The back office of HSBC employs 3000 people and the rural IT parks have an occupancy rate of 80 per cent, the chief minister said.

-The Fintech hub, also in New Town area, is occupied by several banks like the State Bank of India and other financial institutions, she said.
+The upcoming fintech hub, also in New Town area, has been occupied by several banks like the State Bank of India and other financial institutions, she said.
 "We want to be positive despite the negative scenario.

 The state is the gateway to the northeast and other countries like Bangladesh, Nepal, Bhutan, Thailand and Singapore," Banerjee said.
 Since May 2011 when the Trinamool Congress came to power in West Bengal, major indices like state GDP, plan expenditure, capital expenditure, social and physical infrastructure have shown remarkable growth, the chief minister said.